SHJTurner/ALMUAV_ROS_stack/README.md

 Folder with matlab scripts for analysing data directly from ROS topics.
 Uses matlabs robotic system toolbox (tested on R2016a)
 ## EstimatedPosePlotter.m
+Creates multiple plots of the estimated pose's from ros bag files.
-Subscribes to the monocular_pose_estimator's estimated pose and plots the data
+Can be changed to, Subscribe to the monocular_pose_estimator's estimated pose and plots the data, by commenting and uncommenting.